fablabbcn/smartcitizen-api/README.md

    * `kairos` - Time series database on Cassandra
    * `cassandra-1` - Stores the data

-   Start ALL of them with:
+   Start ALL of them (not recommended) with:

    `docker-compose up`